maudes/maudes.github.io/index.md

 > Product owner of the new online shop of Salasusu, the social enterprise branched off from Kamonohashi

 - Developed the online advertising strategies for the Greater China area, maintaining the Google Adwords campaigns which increased the overall brand awareness 3 times in a month
-- Initiated the user interactive flow from conducting user researches like the empathy map to delivering detailed specifications of the website by wireframes and mockups
+- Initiated the user interactive flow from conducting user research like the empathy map to delivering detailed specifications of the website by wireframes and mockups
 - Organized offline activities, including recruitment, product sales, and public speeches

 ## SKILLS & LANGUAGES